What Every Christian Needs to Know about Koinonia

 7 Ways Christians Can Implement Koinonia Today

 Christians don’t need to live in a communal home in order to live out koinonia today, but it’s far more than chatting over coffee and doughnuts after worship.
 It’s modeling the love Jesus extended to us.
-As Jesus told the disciples in John 34, “As I have loved you, so you must love one another.”
-We can serve each other with our spiritual gifts as a form of love, and we can also offer more practical, concrete love.
+As Jesus told the disciples in John 13:34, “As I have loved you, so you must love one another.”
+We can serve each other with our spiritual gifts as a form of love and offer more practical, tangible love.

 1. Spiritual gifts: Serving each other with our spiritual gifts is one key way we can be the full body of Christ today.
 As Peter wrote, “Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms” (1 Peter 4:10).
 Paul expanded on this, noting, “We have different gifts, according to the grace given to each of us.
 If your gift is prophesying, then prophesy in accordance with your faith; if it is serving, then serve; if it is teaching, then teach; if it is to encourage, then give encouragement; if it is giving, then give generously; if it is to lead, do it diligently; if it is to show mercy, do it cheerfully” (Romans 12:6-8).